 All of the details in the report have to be approved by NYSERDA, before it is shown to you.
 The contractor takes the measurements from your home energy assessment, runs the data through a modeling software that calculates payments and return-on-investment, and then submits it to NYSERDA for approval.
 They can only present these numbers to you once a third party overseer has validated them.

+The contractors need to quote an accurate price to remain competitive in the market.
 When your contractor did the home assessment he got to know your home, and understand how it functions.
 His recommendations are based upon his findings.
 If you would like to have the work done by another contractor, it is best to start from the beginning and get another energy assessment from that contractor.

 It is not a good idea for a contractor to implement work based on someone else’s report without being familiar with your home.
 A dentist would not start drilling based on x-rays taken 3 months ago from a different dentist.